 There are many causes of hair loss in women.
-Genetic-related hair loss (androgenetic hair loss, AKA female pattern hair loss) will usually appear in women in their 40s and 50s.
-That said, in some cases, female pattern genetic-related hair thinning can occur in women as early as their 20s and 30s.
+Genetic-related hair loss (androgenetic hair loss, AKA female pattern hair loss) usually appears in women in their 40s and 50s.
+In some cases, female pattern genetic-related hair thinning can occur in women as early as their 20s and 30s.

 What is female pattern hair loss?

-With female pattern hair loss (FPHL), a woman will begin to notice thinning hair around the part line of the scalp and on the edges of her hairline.
-Typically, FPHL becomes apparent for women ages 40s to 60s – but it can affect women at any age.
-In addition to genetic and hormonal changes which can affect women in this age bracket, quite a few external factors may trigger excessive hair shedding and rapid hair loss as well.
+With female pattern hair loss (FPHL), a woman will begin to notice thinning hair around the part line of the scalp and the edges of her hairline.
+Typically, FPHL becomes apparent in women aged 40 to 60, but it can affect women at any age.
+In addition to genetic and hormonal changes affecting women in this age bracket, several external factors may trigger excessive hair shedding and rapid hair loss.
 These include emotional stress, inadequate nutrition, and underlying medical conditions.

 What is the role of Dihydrotestosterone (DHT) in women's hair loss?

 The leading cause of genetic hair loss is the effects of a hormone called DHT (dihydrotestosterone) on our hair follicles.
 Increased DHT causes the hair follicle to shrink and produce tiny, invisible hairs.
 DHT is a more potent version of the male hormone testosterone found in men and women.
 An enzyme in our cells, 5a-reductase, converts testosterone into DHT.
 Excess of DHT and testosterone can cause androgenetic hair loss in men and women, more acne, increased sebum production (seborrhea), and hirsutism (facial hair in women).
 Reducing the conversion of testosterone to DHT will help reduce androgen-related hair loss and acne breakouts, seborrheic dermatitis, and hirsutism.

 What are the most effective natural ingredients for women with genetic or age-related hair loss?